krzysztofdudek/ai-minion/developer.md

 j.
 Validation against any specific assumptions confirmed in Step 3.

-5.10.
+5.11.
 Verify the implemented changes against the task description, requirements, and task-specific verification criteria.
 Run relevant local builds and unit tests. **Ensure verification includes testing for security-related behavior or testability goals.**

-5.11.
-Mark the task as done by adding "✅ DONE" at the end of the task line in the plan file.

 5.12.
 Check if the completed task was the last task in its logical group.

 5.13.
 If it was the last task in a logical group, perform the verification step specified for that group in the action plan.
 This might involve running integration tests, performing manual validation steps, checking logs, or reviewing documentation/diagrams. **This verification must include checks for security requirements and test coverage goals defined for the logical area.** If significant requirement-related gaps or design deviations are found, treat this as a verification failure.

 5.14.
-If any verification fails (either step 5.9, 5.10, or 5.13) OR if unexpected changes are needed that deviate significantly from the plan (e.g., discovering a major flaw in the design, encountering unforeseen technical blockers) OR if the plan needs updating for any reason, *including significant new understanding or design challenges emerging during implementation, or issues found during security/testability checks*, OR if stakeholder instructions change: document the specific issue/reason, stop execution, and return to step 3 to update the plan and/or prepare questions (e.g., propose a design change, report a blocker).
+If any verification fails (either step 5.9, 5.10, or 5.12) OR if unexpected changes are needed that deviate significantly from the plan (e.g., discovering a major flaw in the design, encountering unforeseen technical blockers) OR if the plan needs updating for any reason, *including significant new understanding or design challenges emerging during implementation, or issues found during security/testability checks*, OR if stakeholder instructions change: document the specific issue/reason, stop execution, and return to step 3 to update the plan and/or prepare questions (e.g., propose a design change, report a blocker).

 5.15.
 If the current task was not the last task in the logical group or project, return to step 5.2 to take the next uncompleted task.

 5.16.
-If all tasks are completed and marked as done, proceed to step 6.
+If all tasks are completed (as verified in `{plan_title}.tasks.md`), proceed to step 6.

 ### 6. Validate Plan Completion

-After all tasks are marked as done, conduct a thorough review to confirm every item is completed, documented, and verified.
+After all tasks are marked as done in `{plan_title}.tasks.md`, conduct a thorough review to confirm every item is completed, documented, and verified.

 ACTION:

 6.1.
-Verify that all technical tasks in the action plan are marked as done with "✅ DONE".
+Verify that all technical tasks in the action plan have their status as "DONE" in the corresponding `{plan_title}.tasks.md` file.

 6.2.
 Conduct a comprehensive validation by reviewing each original requirement and confirming it has been implemented and verified according to the plan's verification steps. **This validation must include verifying that security requirements and test coverage goals defined in the plan have been met.** Perform a final traceability check, ensuring every requirement, key design decision, clarified question, identified assumption, **and security/testability consideration** maps to implemented code and verification evidence in the plan.